wiwa1978/blog-hugo-netlify/content/devops/2021-11-07-Flask_Github_Heroku.md

 ### Check Heroku Deployment

 Next, login to your Heroku account, In the Overview tab you will see that your app is being deployed.
-So I imagine that Git sends a Webhook to Heroku to trigger the deployment (remember we set it to auto-deploy from the main branch).
+It's not documented anywhere, at least I could not find it, but I imagine that Github sends a Webhook to Heroku to trigger the deployment (remember we set it to auto-deploy from the main branch).

 ![flask-basic-github-heroku](/images/2021-11-07-8.png)